-- 1) All Subdivisions shall make adequate provision for a supply of potable water for domestic consumption. - 2) The Planning Board shall request input from the Fire Department regarding the adequacy of fire protection provisions including but not limited to the location and need for additional sources of water, response time, and other concerns of the Fire Department. - 3) Private Well- Each lot shall show the location of the well, protective well radius, existing and proposed land uses in the protective well radius, and other relevant characteristics.
+- 1) All Site Plans shall make adequate provision for a supply of potable water for domestic consumption. - 2) The Planning Board shall request input from the Fire Department regarding the adequacy of fire protection provisions including but not limited to the location and need for additional sources of water, response time, and other concerns of the Fire Department. - 3) Each lot shall show the location of the well, protective well radius, existing and proposed land uses in the protective well radius, and other relevant characteristics.
 A plan showing all individual well locations or a private central system shall be submitted.
-The location and construction of a private well shall comply with all standards of the New Hampshire Department of Environmental Services (NHDES), and the applicable standards of the N. H. Water Well Board. - 4) A central water system, serving two or more lots or users, shall conform and meet all standards set for community water services as established by New Hampshire DES, even though DES may not invoke jurisdiction in all cases. - 5) If a common private water supply system is to be utilized, detailed plans similar to the details, which would be shown for a municipal water supply, shall be submitted.
+The location and construction of a private well shall comply with all standards of the NHDES Water Division, and the applicable standards of the New Hampshire Water Well Board. - 4) A central water system, serving two or more lots or users, shall conform and meet all standards set for community water systems as established by NHDES, even though NHDES may not invoke jurisdiction in all cases. - 5) If a common private water supply system is to be utilized, detailed plans similar to the details, which would be shown for a municipal water supply, shall be submitted.
 The plans shall show all details including, but not limited to the source of water, pumping stations and other distribution and treatment facilities details.
-The Planning Board may require any plans and information it deems appropriate to determine the suitability and adequacy of such water supply to serve the proposed Subdivision.
+The Planning Board may require any plans and information it deems appropriate to determine the suitability and adequacy of such water supply to serve the proposed Site Plan.
 The information shall include at least the following information for review and approval by the Planning Board:

-- a) Location of all proposed and existing water pipes and lines - b) Location of all drinking water for all lots within 100 feet of the site shall be shown on the plan. - c) Protective well radii shall be contained wholly on the lot and shall not extend beyond any property boundary, into the road right-of-way, easement areas or any other restrictive portions of the lot.
+- a) Location of all proposed and existing water pipes and lines - b) Location of all drinking water sources for all lots within one hundred (100) feet of the site shall be shown on the plan. - c) Protective well radii shall be contained wholly on the lot and shall not extend beyond any property boundary, into the road right-of-way, easement areas or any other restrictive portions of the lot.
 The land surface within the protective well radii shall not be covered or utilized by any buildings, storage of hazardous materials, or other activities which could adversely affect the water quality of the site or surrounding properties. - d) The name, address, signature and seal of the licensed engineer who prepared the common water distribution plan.